alexa/alexa-auto-sdk/aacs/android/service/README.md

 }
 ~~~

-Optionally, you can also configure the timeout value of AASB synchronous messages in `aacs.messageBroker`, as detailed in [Core Module README](../../../modules/core/README.md#configuring-the-messagebroker) for configuring the MessageBroker.
+Optionally, you can also configure the timeout value of AASB synchronous messages in `aacs.messageBroker`, as detailed in `Core` module documentation for configuring the MessageBroker.
 The default timeout duration is 500 ms.
 ~~~
 {
     "aacs.messageBroker": {